nate-johnston/hmjstudiosllc.com/content/policies.md

 +++

+## Attendance

+Piano lessons are a commitment between student, family, and teacher.
+I will do my very best to work with you when there are conflicts but advanced notice is necessary.
+If you have a lesson time conflict, please let me know with <u>at least 24 hours notice.</u> Failure to notify me of a conflict (and then an absence) will result in a forfeiture of the lesson fee.
+If you or your child forget about your child’s lesson that lesson time will not be made up and the fee for that lesson will be forfeited.
+I understand schedules change from season to season, and will communicate with the parents to find a time that works for both student and teacher.

+<b>Please be sure to keep your child’s weekly piano lesson times in mind when you schedule appointments!</b>

+Please be timely!
+That being said, do not bring your student more than 5 minutes early (unless prearranged) and be prompt at the end of the lesson (again, unless prearranged).

 ## Lesson Formats

 I am currently offering in person or virtual lessons (online).
 There may be times that one format or another will work better.
 Please text me before lesson time if there is a need for a "location" change.